cpoff/jamdocs2/docs/homepage.md

 ## Sections

 The homepage sections include the top spot occupied by Smart Slider and a 'category' blurb, primary content, secondary content, meetings/events, then another blurb.
+Go to section settings.
+Full width on Box type and contained for the Inner Box Type.
+Background color blank/none.

 ### Slider and Category blurb